 Interact with people from Japan and around the world.
-Join exchange activities for international students, such as homestays, extracurricular activities and conferences.
+Join exchange activities for international students, such as homestays, extracurricular activities, and conferences.
 Enhance your career through internships and other support that will connect you with Japanese companies keen on hiring international students after graduation.
 Expose yourself to diverse cultures and a broader, global view.
-About 180,000 international students from 170 countries and regions of the world are studying at higher educational institutions in Japan.
+International students from over 150 countries and regions of the world are studying at higher educational institutions in Japan.